-(64 FR 42911).
-Following second fivevear reviews by Commerce and the Commission, effective December 2, 2004, Commerce issued a continuation of the antidumping duty order on imports of natural bristle paint brushes from China (69 FR 70122).
-The Commission is now conducting a third review to determine whether revocation of the order would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
+Background.
+On August 6, 2004, the Department of Commerce issued an antidumping duty order on imports of ironing tables from China (69 FR 47868).
+The Commission is conducting a review to determine whether revocation of the order would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
 It will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct a full review or an expedited review.
+The apply to this review:

-The Commission's determination in any expedited review will be based on the facts available, which may include information provided in response to this notice.
+Commission's determination in any expedited review will be based on the facts available, which may include information provided in response to this notice.

-Definitions.-The following definitions apply to this review:
+Definitions.
+The following definitions